-As we’ve already touched upon, IT asset management plays a critical role in helping organizations of all sizes achieve regulatory compliance.
-Let’s take a closer look at what makes it so useful.
+As we’ve already touched upon, IT asset management is critical in helping organizations of all sizes achieve regulatory compliance.
+Let’s take a closer look at what makes it so valuable.

 1. Regulatory Compliance

-Jane Disbrow, an analyst at Gartner Inc., highlighted the critical importance of IT asset management when she asked the following question: “If you don’t know where all your laptops and software are located, how can you tell regulatory bodies that customer information is being kept private?”
+Jane Disbrow, an analyst at Gartner Inc., highlighted the critical importance of IT asset management when she asked, “If you don’t know where all your laptops and software are located, how can you tell regulatory bodies that customer information is being kept private?”

 Indeed, organizations whose assets exist in the shadows have no idea where sensitive customer information is located and how it’s secured.
-Some employees might be taking it home with them on USB flash drives or storing it in their personal cloud storage services.
+Some employees might take it home with them on USB flash drives or store it in their personal cloud storage services.
 IT asset management helps shine a light on these shadowy information flows to avoid costly data breaches.

 2. Cybersecurity Vulnerabilities

-Cybercriminals are actively looking for unpatched software applications, poorly secured cloud services, and outdated hardware devices with known vulnerabilities, and they don’t hesitate to take advantage of them whenever they get the chance.
+Cybercriminals are looking for unpatched software applications, poorly secured cloud services, and outdated hardware devices with known vulnerabilities.
+They don’t hesitate to take advantage of them whenever they can.

-Because of the cloud computing boom and the proliferation of bring-your-own-device policies across organizations of all sizes, it has become extremely difficult to keep track of software and hardware assets without an IT asset management system in place—let alone keep the same assets secured.
+Because of the cloud computing boom and the proliferation of bring-your-own-device policies across organizations of all sizes, it has become challenging to keep track of software and hardware assets without an IT asset management system—let alone keep the same assets secured.

 3. License Management

-With IT asset management, organizations can avoid such charges and optimize their license spending based on their real needs—not rough projections and estimations, which are especially unreliable when it comes to the Software as a Service (SaaS) licensing model.
+With IT asset management, organizations can avoid such charges and optimize their license spending based on their actual needs—not rough projections and estimations, which are wildly unreliable regarding the Software as a Service (SaaS) licensing model.